midi1996/JBOG/muh_vanilla.md

 11) press Update
 12) Select from OS X Recovery list the macOS version you want to install
 13) press DL
-14) when done and extracted (the software will do that, not you), expand your usb list in BDU, select teh second partition (the first is named clover, no touch!)
+14) when done and extracted (the software will do that, not you), expand your usb list in BDU
+15) select the second partition (the first is named clover, no touch!)
 15) press Restore
 16) choose 4.hfs from the list (it should be inside the extracted BDU folder)
 17) wait